ascsi/grunt-gplay/README.md

 A string value, setting which track is relased.
 Legal values are production, roolout, beta and alfa.

 #### options.bump
-Type: `String`, Array of Strings
+Type: `Array`

+An array of files to be bumped in version.

+#### options.bump.file
+Type: `String`

+A string value that hold the path to the file to be version bumped.
+Files can be XML ( like **config.xml** looking for string "version="x.x.x" and bumping) or JSON (like **package.json**, looking for version : x.x.x and bumping)

+#### options.bump.version
+Type: `String`
 Default value: `'sub'`

-A boolean value telling if you want to bump your Config.xml.
-As a default the task will try to bump the sub-version.
+A string value telling how you want to bump.
+As a default the task will bump the sub-version.
 Legal values are major, minor and sub.